thejeffreystone/home-assistant-configuration/config/packages/README.md

 The Holidays package handles automation around major holidays.
 This may be combined into the Events package in the future.
 In it you will find automation and scripts around ligting effects, music, and tweets.

+### integrations.yaml

+The Integration package contains anything related to a third party integration that isn't its own package like wyze, or ifttt.

 ### jarvis.yaml

 The Jarvis package is badly named.
 It's current purpose is to enable some Jarvis like behavior via some scripts that have am Alexa custom routine attached to it.

+### maintenance.yaml

+The Maintenance package handles daily maintenance and cleanup tasks.
+This was previously the daily.yamly but was renamed to be more in line with its contents.

 ### notify.yaml